13 Easy Steps to Improve Your Flower Garden Soil

 12. Encourage Earthworms

 Earthworms naturally aerate the soil and help break down organic matter.
-Any time I spot worms while planting, I take it as a very good sign that the soil is happy.
+Anytime I spot worms while planting or turning a bed, I take it as a good sign.
+If you’re adding compost regularly and keeping the soil moist and undisturbed, worms tend to follow.

 13. Add Leaf Mold

-Leaf mold is decomposed leaves, and it’s one of my favorite lightweight soil conditioners.
-It improves moisture retention and adds wonderful microbial life.
+Leaf mold is nothing but decomposed leaves, and it’s one of my favorite lightweight soil conditioners.
+It improves moisture retention, adds organic matter, and introduces wonderful microbial life.
+If you have trees on your property, you’re sitting on free soil amendment every fall.

 Garden Supplies and Tools